transitive-bullshit/agentic/readme.md

 If you want to run the built-in demo, store this value as `SESSION_TOKEN` in a local `.env` file.

 > **Note""
-> Your can try [chatgpt-session-server](https://github.com/Mereithhh/chatgpt-session-server) to get session token automatedly.
+> You can try [chatgpt-token](https://github.com/Mereithhh/chatgpt-token) to get session token automatically with js by your username and password.

 > **Note**
 > This package will switch to using the official API once it's released.